dramanat/wait_times/README.md

 3. to print results, use call_wait_times.rb as an example to
   1. set up 2 Segment objects
   2. create WaitTimes object with Segment objects passed in as an array
-  3. execute WaitTimes' call method
+  3. execute WaitTimes' find_and_print method

 #### Items to work on
 - [X] create test for #find_wait_times